-Images in Mastology: Unusual images in clinical practice or associated with topics which are considerate as rare.
-The text will be continuous, expressing the rarity or singularity of the case, at maximum of 400 words, and no more than 10 references and 3 figures.
-They must present: Title, Abstract (non-structured up to 150 words), Keywords, and References.
+Images in Mastology: Unusual images in clinical practice or associated with topics that are considerate as rare.
+The text will be continuous, expressing the rarity or singularity of the case, a maximum of 400 words, and no more than 10 references and 3 figures.
+They must present Title, Abstract (non-structured up to 150 words), Keywords, and References.

-Case reports: They are manuscripts reporting unpublished, highly interesting and well-documented clinical cases from a clinical and laboratorial point of view.
-The text should express the rarity or singularity of the case, at maximum of 2,000 words, and no more than 20 references from last 5 years and 3 figures.
+Case reports: They are manuscripts reporting unpublished, highly interesting, and well-documented clinical cases from a clinical and laboratory point of view.
+The text should express the rarity or singularity of the case, at a maximum of 2,000 words, and no more than 20 references preferably from the last 5 years and 3 figures.
 They should observe the structure: Introduction, Case report (with patient description, results of clinical exams, follow-up, diagnosis), Discussion (with similarity data in the literature), and Conclusion.
-They must present: Abstract (unstructured), Keywords, and up to 20 References.
+They must present Abstract (unstructured), Keywords, and up to 20 References.

 Letters to the Editor: They aim to comment or discuss papers published in the journal or report original research in progress.
 They will be published at the discretion of the Editors, with the corresponding reply where applicable.
-They must not exceed 600 words and 5 references from last 5 years.
+They must not exceed 600 words and 5 references from the last 5 years.

 Editorials: Editorials are commissioned by the Editors, commenting on relevant works of the Journal itself, relevant researches, or communications from Editors.
 Authors who wish to contribute an Editorial to the Journal should contact the Editorial Office ([email protected]) prior to writing and submitting the Editorial.

 Preparation of the Manuscript

 • Title of the article in English containing between 10 and 12 words, without articles and prepositions.
 The Title should be motivating and should give an idea of the objectives and content of work;

 • full name of each author, without abbreviations (a maximum of 8 authors are allowed);

 • indication of the academic degree and institutional affiliation of each author, separately.
 If there is more than one institutional affiliation, indicate only the most relevant;

 • indication of the Institution where the work was done;

-• name, address, fax and e-mail of the corresponding author;
+• name, address, and e-mail of the corresponding author;

 • sources of research assistance, if any;